Employer of Record

 Employee Termination

-Employers must have a valid reason, such as incompetence or organizational needs, to terminate an employee.
-If dissatisfied, employers usually issue warnings to provide an opportunity for improvement.
+Employers must have a valid reason, such as performance issues, misconduct, or organizational needs, to terminate an employee where the relevant legal protections apply.
+In practice, employers often issue warnings before termination in performance-related cases.

 Severance Pay